What is a GIS

 Mapa físico con chinchetas

-Physical map with pins
+Physical map with thumbtacks

 What happens is that this type of use is very limited.
 But it was computers that made it possible to give true meaning to the concept.